Kvasir8/Kvasir8.github.io/_publications/KDBTS/index.md

 # Aggregating Visilibity and Distillating its Knowledge

-The proposed architecture is mainly exploit the multi-view posed images and directly supervise to single-view reconstruction model in knowledge distillation scheme.
-For handling multi-views input images, the network has a shared encoder and decoder backbone netowrk from <cite>[Behind The Scences][2]</cite> model.
-On top of the given model, a small multi-layer percpetron (MLP) $\phi_{SV}$ decodes the density from the feature vector embedded with its positional encoding.
-With this multi-view aware density prediction, the model has better grasp on the visibility awareness.
-We use our geometry prediction and image-based rendering techniques in a differentiable volumetric rendering pipeline to reconstruct images, allowing us to leverage a photometric reconstruction loss to train the networks, both backbone network and $\phi_{SV}$ MLP density decoding layer.
+The proposed architecture focuses on leveraging multi-view posed images to enhance single-view reconstruction through a knowledge distillation scheme.
+This innovative approach incorporates a shared encoder and decoder backbone network from the "Behind The Scenes" model to handle multi-view input images efficiently.
+Built upon this framework, a compact multi-layer perceptron (MLP) denoted as $\phi_{SV}$ decodes density from feature vectors with positional encoding, facilitating a more comprehensive understanding of visibility aspects within the model.
+The integration of multi-view-aware density prediction contributes to a deeper grasp of scene visibility nuances.
+Utilizing geometry prediction and image-based rendering techniques within a differentiable volumetric rendering pipeline enables the reconstruction of images, thus enabling the utilization of photometric reconstruction loss for network training.

-The main contribution is two fold:
-1. MVBTS: Density Field from Multiple Views
-2. KDBTS: Knowledge Distillation for Single-View Reconstruction
+The main contributions of this work can be summarized as follows:

 ## MVBTS

-We extend the single-view density prediction by replacing the $\phi_{SV}$ with a confidence-based multi-view architecture.
+This component extends single-view density prediction by introducing a confidence-based multi-view architecture.
+It leverages multiple input images to aggregate information effectively.

 $ \sigma_{\textbf{x}} = \phi_{MV}(t_0, \{f_{\textbf{u}^\prime_k}, \gamma(d_k, \textbf{u}^\prime_k)\}_{k\in I_D}) $